Antelope squirrel: Behavior

-A. leucurus have larger feet than other antelope squirrels, which allow them to quickly evade and escape predators.
+Ammospermophilus leucurus have larger feet than other antelope squirrels, which allow them to quickly evade and escape predators.
 They remain cool during the hot desert days by retreating to their burrows and limiting the majority of activity to the early morning and late evening hours.
 Some white-tailed squirrels have been known to sound shrill alarm calls when predators are nearby to warn relatives of incoming danger.

-A. nelsoni are able to function in temperatures up to 40 C and do not hibernate, however, they will lower their core temperature to within a few degrees of the ambient temperature of a burrow.
+Ammospermophilus nelsoni are able to function in temperatures up to 40 C and do not hibernate, however, they will lower their core temperature to within a few degrees of the ambient temperature of a burrow.
 Likewise, they will lower their activity level when food is scarce to preserve energy.

-A. interpres live in very hot, arid climates and so have adapted to laying flat (to maximize heat distribution) in a shaded spot against the cool ground.
+Ammospermophilus interpres live in very hot, arid climates and so have adapted to laying flat (to maximize heat distribution) in a shaded spot against the cool ground.
 This allows for the Texas squirrel to be active during the hottest part of the day when most predators are inactive.

-A. harrisii are the only antelope squirrels who dig their own burrows instead of re-purposing burrows of other animals.
+Ammospermophilus harrisii are the only antelope squirrels who dig their own burrows instead of re-purposing burrows of other animals.
 They cool down by salivation and holding their tails above their heads to provide shade.
 They also flatten themselves on the ground to cool.
 During times of cold, they utilize cached seeds but also continue to forage.